lex-node/governance/constitution/constitution.md

   * Publish an Exception Handling Proposal that excludes exploitable details, to be followed by publication of such details only when the fix is ready to be deployed;
   * Secretly deploy fixes to the MAEE, only if such fixes do not amend Pocket Core’s consensus rules or undermine practical adherence to this Constitution, and under the understanding that such fixes may be replaced by the Council once the MAEE has been resolved.

 4.27.
 The term "Exception Handling Addendum" refers to an addendum to this Constitution setting forth the agreement on the existence or non-existence of a MAEE and the actions to be taken, the agreements to be entered into, and the remedies to be sought in response thereto.
-An Exception Handling Proposal shall become an Exception Handling Addendum once the Council has signalled approval of the Proposal, represented by at least 50% of Stakeholders from the previous On-Chain Council Treasury account depositing an equivalent Governance Stake into the custodial trust.
+An Exception Handling Proposal shall become an Exception Handling Addendum once the Council has signaled approval of the Proposal, represented by at least 50% of Stakeholders from the previous On-Chain Council Treasury account depositing an equivalent Governance Stake into the custodial trust.
 Each Exception Handling Addendum shall automatically and without further action of the Council or Foundation be deemed incorporated into and to form a part of this Constitution.

 4.28.
 Once the Foundation has executed on the Addendum and the MAEE is resolved, the Foundation shall return all funds in the custodial trust (including Governance Stakes) to a protocol-owned DAO account and reimburse duplicate Governance Stakes.
 If the Foundation neglects to return the funds within 14 days, any member of the Council may lodge a complaint against the Foundation to the Cayman Island Summary Court.
 The decision resulting from the following court proceedings shall be non-appealable, binding and conclusive upon the Foundation and the Users of the Pocket Network.